More than 1,200 sexual assault survivors helped since 2023.

 • Wisconsin

 Colorado, the District of Columbia, Georgia, Massachusetts, Ohio, Oklahoma, Oregon, Pennsylvania, and Tennessee recognize statutes of limitations between 11 and 20 years for felony rape.
+Survivors of sexual abuse in Massachusetts and other states should be mindful of these legal timeframes when seeking justice.

 Connecticut, Florida, Hawaii, Illinois, Iowa, Kentucky, Maine, Minnesota, Montana, Nevada, New Hampshire, North Dakota, and Texas recognize statutes of limitations of 10 years or less.